Are you looking to lessen your impact on our planet? Us too. And we’ve been at it for over 30 years. Read all about how below.

 Packaging has an important role to play in products.
 It protects products for food safety.
 It allows us to store and transport goods for extended periods, and it improves shelf-life and quality.
 It provides useful and legal information about the product contained in it.
 It is used to segregate products (for example, allergens or organic/non-organic lines).
 It also offers convenience and portion control options.

 However, packaging brings with it several challenges, such as the use of valuable resources and the environmental impact of producing them, the contribution to waste streams if not recycled, and the implications of any repurposing or recovery.
+Which is why we have a Refuse.
+Reuse.
+Recycle. packaging strategy in place.

 - What do I do with the packaging I get from Abel & Cole?